radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 == BFS

 === BFS instroduction
-In *breadth-first search* the adjacency lists of vertices are considered on a first-come-first serve basis. *BFS* is implemented with a _queue_ data structure. \
+In *breadth-first search* the adjacency lists of vertices are considered on a first-come-first serve basis. *BFS* is implemented with a _queue_ data structure. @bondymurty \

 A _queue_ data structure operates in a FIFO (first-in, first-out) principle.
 Meaning first element that entered the _queue_, will be the first one to leave the _queue_ (elements are removed in the same order in which they were inserted). \